hackclub/hackclub/workshops/platformer/README.md

 "Your score was: " + score
 ```

-Let's add this text to our Game Over screen by adding the following line above the "Game Over" text in `draw()`.
-Offset it slightly in the y-direction to avoid overlap:
+Let's add this text to our Game Over screen by adding the following line above the "Game Over" text in `draw()`, like this.
+We'll offset it slightly in the y-direction to avoid overlap.

 ```js
 text("Your score was: " + score, camera.position.x, camera.position.y - 20);
 text("Game Over!
 Click anywhere to restart", camera.position.x, camera.position.y);
 ```

-TODO no magic numz.
-Find out how to linebreak in text???

 ## Part VII: Upgrading